phaustin/quantecon-example/book/docs/numpy.md

 z[d]
 ```

-We\'ll see why this is useful below.
+We'll see why this is useful below.

 An aside: all elements of an array can be set equal to one number using
 slice notation